top of page

 Without healthy role models or education, teenagers are at a serious risk for an unhealthy relationship because they are still in the process of learning what their boundaries are, how to communicate in a relationship, and how to identify controlling and abusive behavior.
 Teenagers are also seeking control in their life, and often act this out through bullying in earlier grades and dating violence as they get older.
 Both behaviors are often "about establishing dominance," she says.
 The results suggest there is a "violence trajectory" and "if it's not addressed, it will escalate."
 Simply put—bullying leads to dating violence leads to domestic violence.

 Because teenagers are still developing emotionally and cognitively, they are heavily influenced by relationship experiences.
 Unhealthy or abusive relationships can cause short and long-term negative effects on development.
 Victims of teen dating violence are more likely to do poorly in school, and report binge drinking, suicide attempts, and physical fighting.
-They are at higher risk for substance abuse and eating disorders as well.
+They are at higher risk for substance use and eating disorders as well.
 Teens who are abusive or are abused are likely to carry the patterns of violence into future relationships.

 With increased use of technology, dating violence often involves cyber-bullying or stalking as means of control.
 Controlling behavior can start as simple as texting a lot during the day—even if this seems normal teenage behavior at first, it can turn into using text messages to monitor their partner and control who they spend their time with.